khurramsyed/aws-arch-cert/SWF/readme.md

 - **Activity task** – An Activity task tells an activity worker to perform its function, such as to check inventory or charge a credit card.
 The activity task contains all the information that the activity worker needs to perform its function.
 - **Lambda task**     – A Lambda task is similar to an Activity task, but executes a Lambda function instead of a traditional Amazon SWF activity.
 For more information about how to define a Lambda task, see AWS Lambda Tasks.
 - **Decision task** – A Decision task tells a decider that the state of the workflow execution has changed so that the decider can determine the next activity that needs to be performed.
 The decision task contains the current workflow history.

+### Decoupling
+Amazon Simple Queue Service (SQS) and Amazon Simple Workflow Service (SWF) are the services that you can use for creating a decoupled architecture in AWS.
+Decoupled architecture is a type of computing architecture that enables computing components or layers to execute independently while still interfacing with each other.

+Amazon SQS offers reliable, highly-scalable hosted queues for storing messages while they travel between applications or microservices.
+Amazon SQS lets you move data between distributed application components and helps you decouple these components.
+Amazon SWF is a web service that makes it easy to coordinate work across distributed application components.